 b) Second-Hand Shops

-If you are on a budget and require a particular piece of Japanese furniture, try checking inside any recycle or second-hand shops near you.
+If you are on a budget and require a particular piece of Japanese furniture, check inside any recycling or second-hand shops near you.
 The shops are usually spread out everywhere in the USA.
 You only need to check out for their sign.

-You can also recognize such stores by the kind of products they display on their outside and inside.
+You can also recognize such stores by the products they display outside and inside.

 c) Sales Sites